jmoo512/kbd/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/y/jmoo512/kbd)

 This app was designed to track and visualize sales growth and key metrics results through charts.
-It was intended for use internally by a now bought out company.
-Though it was never deployed or used, certain details have been altered to avoid identification of the company.
+It was intended for use internally by a now bought out company, and certain details have been altered to avoid identification of the company.

 # Images